What Is a Hockey Groin Injury?

 He’s going to chat with us about groin strains and hockey.

 Julien Emery has an extensive background in hockey.
-He has played hockey professionally and has become leading strength and conditioning coach in Vancouver, BC, Canada.
+He has played hockey professionally and has become the leading strength and conditioning coach in Vancouver, BC, Canada.

 Hockey Groin Injuries and Exercise with Julien Emery